kimili/No-DB-URL-Shortener/README.md

 Note that I currently haven't provided any alternative methods to create new short URLs such as a form or a bookmarklet.
 The current implementation suits my immediate needs, but if you would like to set up some alternative avenues to create URLs, pull requests are more than welcome.

+## Changing Your Password

+If, at any time, you'd like to change your password, it's easy to do.
+Just take the following steps:

+* SSH or FTP into your server, and open `inc/config.php` for editing.
+* Delete the `HASHED_PASSWORD` definition and its comment.
+Save and close the file.
+* Reload the index page of your instance of the URL shortener in your browser.
+* Set a new password in the form there

+That will write a new `HASHED_PASSWORD` definition to `inc/config.php`.
+Be sure to update your calls to the **/create** endpoint to use the new password!

 ## Version History

 0.1.0 - Current Stable